JoaoCVerissimo/Tardis/memory-bank/03-coding-patterns.md

 ### Colors

+The application primarily uses a dark theme but also features a dynamic, weather-based theming system controlled by `src/app/_providers/ThemeProvider.tsx`.
+This provider applies a `data-theme` attribute (`clear`, `clouds`, `rain`, `snow`, `thunderstorm`) to the HTML element based on weather data, overriding the default dark theme variables defined in `src/app/globals.css`.

+#### Default Dark Theme

-The application uses a dark theme with the following color palette:
+The default dark theme uses the following color palette:

 - Background: Dark blue-gray (HSL 222 47% 11%)
 - Foreground: Light gray (HSL 213 31% 91%)